 Strategically:

-With AI enabling us to build faster than ever, the question shifted from "Can we build it?" to "What should we build?"
+With AI enabling us to build faster than ever, the question shifted from "Can we build it?" to "What should we build that adds value?"

 The real challenge: